MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-v14-v15-compatibility.md

 <!--You can upgrade [!INCLUDE[prod short](../developer/includes/prod_short.md)] Spring 2019 (version 14) directly to 2019 release wave 2 (version 15) or to 2020 release wave 1 (version 16).
 And, of course, you can upgrade 2019 release wave 2 directly to 2020 release wave 1 (version 16).  -->

-The following table lists the Business Central 14 versions and the 15, 16, 17, 18, and 19 versions that are compatible for upgrade.
+The following table lists the Business Central 14 versions and the minimum version of later releases that are compatible for upgrade.

 |Version 14|Version 15|Version 16|Version 17|Version 18|Version 19|Version 20|
 |----------|----------|----------|----------|----------|----------|----------|